Encyclopedia of Alternative Energy and Sustainable Living

 soil

-The uppermost surface layer of the Earth, in which plants grow and on which, directly or indirectly, almost all life on Earth depends.
+The soil is the uppermost surface layer of the Earth, in which plants grow and on which, directly or indirectly, almost all life on Earth depends.
 Soil consists, in the upper layers, of organic material mixed with inorganic matter (see humus) resultant from weathering.
 Soil depth, where soil exists, may reach to many meters.
 Between the soil and the bedrock is a layer called the subsoil.

 Three main types of soil are commonly distinguished: